lewagon/dotfiles/02-OOP/04-Cookbook-Day-Two/01-Cookbook-Advanced/README.md

   end

   def call
-    # TODO: return a list of `Recipe` built from scraping the web.
+    # TODO: return a list of `Recipes` built from scraping the web.
   end
 end
 ```

 ## 7 - (Optional) Web Application

-Terminal app are cool, but you know what's cooler?
+Terminal apps are cool, but you know what's cooler?
 Web applications!
 Let's try to port our Cookbook to a new web application using the `sinatra` gem.
 Here's a [101 on Sinatra](https://github.com/lewagon/sinatra-101#readme) to start working on that.